Mer Hayrenik: Restoration of sovereignty and beyond

-A debate of the national anthem was a question in the Armenian Parliament in 2006 and 2019.
+A debate of the national anthem was a question in the Armenian Parliament in 2006 and in 2019.
 The new government had called for the restoration of the Soviet era anthem with newer lyrics in its place.

+The Italian violist Marco Misciagna composed the "Introduction and Variations on Mer Hayrenik” for viola solo, and in 2018, he played it during a concert at the Komitas Chamber Music House.

+In 2025, changes were made to the law on the anthem: the order of the hymn's stanzas was changed: the second stanza became the third, the third became the fourth, and the fourth became the second.